luminlabsdev/framework/docs/tutorial/signals.md

 local AnonymousSignal2 = CanaryEngine.CreateAnonymousSignal() -- no name conflicts!

 AnonymousSignal:Connect(function(data)
-    print(data) -- Output: "{"Signal 1"}"
+    print(data) -- Output: "Signal 1"
 end)

-AnonymousSignal:Fire({
+AnonymousSignal:Fire(
     "Signal 1"
-})
+)

 AnonymousSignal2:Connect(function(data)
-    print(data) -- Output: "{"Signal 2"}"
+    print(data) -- Output: "Signal 2"
 end)

-AnonymousSignal2:Fire({
+AnonymousSignal2:Fire(
     "Signal 2"
-})
+)
 ```

 Anonymous signals share identical methods with `SignalController` so there is nothing new to learn here.

 ### ControllerConnections

-`ControllerConnection`'s are what is returned by `SignalController`'s, these allow you to check the current connection status with `ControllerConnection.Connected` and allow you to disconnect any connections you made, either by using `SignalController:Connect` or `SignalController:Once`, by using the `ControllerConnection:Disconnect` method.
-These are identical to the [RBXScriptConnection](https://create.roblox.com/docs/reference/engine/datatypes/RBXScriptConnection), so documentation isn't really needed with this.
+`ControllerConnection`'s are what is returned by `SignalController`'s, and it is simply a function you can call to disconnect.
+You can do this either by using `SignalController:Connect` or `SignalController:Once`, then calling the returned function.

-That's really all for `SignalController`, they are a fairly simple concept and are extremely useful in many varied ways.